 DiGRAA is thrilled to announce that registrations are now open for DiGRAA 2026, which will be hosted at UniSC Moreton Bay in Petrie in the city of Moreton Bay.
 The conference will be held on the 9th, 10th and 11th of February 2026.

 As always, there are two registration modes available: online and in person.
-Please consider food and money wastage when you register.
+And, as always, DiGRAA is free to attend.
+However, please consider food and money wastage when you register.
 If you register for in-person, we will provide morning and afternoon tea.
 There is also an option to pre-order lunch.
 More information is available in the in-person registration form.

 Please consider registering for online if you think you are unlikely to attend any days in-person or you can register to attend on select days in-person and other days online using the in-person link.